Co-op and Career Design

 Other Experiential Learning Opportunities

-Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance our students' co-op experiences.
+Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance our students' Co-op experiences.
 The best examples of these experiences include:

 - Internships